vasilionjea/lofi-dx/README.md

 **Note:** Currently there isn't any support for document ranking (_see [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) or [BM25](https://en.wikipedia.org/wiki/Okapi_BM25)_).
 This has been tested only in English and likely won't work with other alphabets.

+## Memory
+Given that this is a client-side solution to full-text search, the documents and the index are loaded into memory.
+The index stores the word corpus, the document UIDs that contain those words, and all the word positions in order to support phrase queries.
+Although the numerical word positions are stored space efficiently using delta and base36 encoding, keep in mind that a client side full-text search implementation is likely not practical for large enough datasets.

+The point of client side full-text search is to improve the user experience in offline mode, or when Internet connection is flakey, or when such client side feature is more performant than querying a server.
+However, if your app runs into memory issues and crashes the Browser tab because you're trying to load megabytes worth of documents, then that may actually derail the user experience.
+Have a cap on the total bytes you're storing and loading into memory client-side.

+## Persistence
+No assumption is made about where the documents or the index are stored for persistence – perhaps `localStorage` works for your usecase or you may need to reach for `IndexedDB`.

 ## Environments
 You must have NodeJS already installed on your machine, then run `npm install` before running any other commands.